alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 The results trained so far were only on a single map and a single PvP match.
 I see no reason why a similar technique wouldn't generalize to other maps or races if given more time.
-The [Reddit AMA](https://www.reddit.com/r/MachineLearning/comments/ajgzoc/we_are_oriol_vinyals_and_david_silver_from/eexs0pd/) suggests that AlphaStar already does okay on maps it wasn't trained on.
+The [Reddit AMA](https://www.reddit.com/r/MachineLearning/comments/ajgzoc/we_are_oriol_vinyals_and_david_silver_from/eexs0pd/) says that AlphaStar already does okay on maps it wasn't trained on, suggesting the model has learned some core, generalizable features of StarCraft.
+It seems natural that it could learn more.

 I've read some theories that claimed DeepMind started at Terran, but moved to Protoss because their agents would keep lifting up their buildings early on in training.
 That seems like a tricky problem that's entirely fixable.

+One thing a few friends have mentioned is that they'd like to see extended games of a single AlphaStar agent against a pro, rather than picking a different agent every game.
+This would test whether a pro can quickly learn to exploit that agent, and whether the agent adapts its strategy based on its opponent's strategy.
+I'd like to see this too, but it seems like a strictly harder problem than the current ensemble method, and I don't see reasons for DeepMind to switch off the ensemble.

 If no further restrictions are added to AlphaStar, I think within a year they'll be able to beat any pro, in any matchup, on any set of maps in a best-of-five